 Does Tug Dogs offer a training guarantee?

 Training a dog is not like fixing a computer or a car.
-A dog is a living, breathing being whose behavior changes and is influenced by a wide variety of factors including their health, genetics, early life experiences, current environment, and your follow through!
+A dog is a living, breathing being whose behavior changes and is influenced by a wide variety of factors including their health, genetics, early life experiences, current environment, and your follow-through!
 Because our trainers are not in control of these factors, there is no way we can guarantee specific training results.

 During the evaluation session, your Tug Dogs trainer will go into detail about what you should expect from training and what we will bring to the table.
 In the end, we are as committed as you are to helping you achieve your dog training goals.
-Furthermore, we will always provide you with clear, and honest communication to ensure that you enjoy (and benefit from) your training time with us.

 Does Tug Dogs offer training services for shelters or rescue groups?